The REAL Cost of Living in Cebu, Philippines (2025 Update)

-• Cebu’s living costs are rising, but it remains more affordable than Manila, and it’s cheap by Western standards.
+- Cebu’s living costs are increasing, but it remains affordable by Western standards.

-• Food prices are reasonable, especially local products, but imported items are pricier.
-Street food offers a cheaper alternative.
+- Food prices are reasonable, especially local products, including cheap street food

-Based on my calculations you can read below, the monthly cost of living in Cebu is around $600 per month if you’re sharing cost with another person.
-If you live alone, I recommend budgeting around $1,000 per month.
+Based on my calculations below, the monthly cost of living in Cebu is around $700 per month if you’re sharing cost with another person.
+If you live alone, I recommend budgeting at least $1,000 per month.

-The city remains one of the best destinations for digital nomads, while the country still offers areas where you can live for $750 per month and even $500 per month.
+The city remains one of the best destinations for digital nomads, while the country still offers areas where you can live for $750 per month, although it’s no longer on the list of countries to live on $500 per month.

 But enough talking.
 Let’s get in depth and check out the REAL cost of living in Cebu, Philippines!